krampcg/484FinalProj/README.md

 ## Description of All Files

 ### main.f90 and bezier.f90
 `main.f90` calls `bezier.f90` (a module) to create a bezier surface provided the `controlPoints.txt` file (described below).
 It will interpolate the 100x100 interior points having defined the 16 control points.
 The result is written to `bezierPoints.dat` which the matlab code `main.m` can read to graph, and work with.
+The program will also create a `2DDerivs.dat` file, which contains the derivatives at all points on the 2D line.

 ### Control Points File
 The control points file allows the user to write 16 control points, and the Bezier.f90 file will use a bezier surface interpolation scheme to interpolate all the points that exist between the control points.
 To appropriately write a control point file, follow the following guideline: